Moss Station

 Moss Station (Moss stasjon) is a railway station located in downtown Moss in Østfold, Norway.

-The station is located on the Østfold Line and serves as terminal station for Line 550 of the Oslo Commuter Rail service to Oslo Central Station and onwards to Spikkestad as well as a stop of the regional services to Halden.
+The station is located on the Østfold Line and serves as terminal station for Line R21 of the Oslo Commuter Rail service to Oslo Central Station and onwards to Stabekk as well as a stop of the RE20 regional services between Oslo and Halden with some trains continuing to Gothenburg.
 All services are operated by Vy.

 History

 Moss Station was built based upon designs by architect, Peter Andreas Blix.
 The station was opened as part of the railway on 2 January 1879.

 In 1923, an agreement was made by which the restaurant was to be taken over by Norsk Spisevognselskap (NSS) in 1924.
 However, private operation continued until 1 October 1941, when operations were taken over by Spisevognselskapet.

 New station

 A new station is being built 300 meters south of the current station, connected to the construction of a high-speed line.
 Construction started 2019 and was planned to be in operation 2025.
 The construction of the station and surrounding route is severely delayed due to problems with unstable ground.